the-difference-engine/back-yards-coffee-app/development.md

 ```

 ### Initial container setup
-If this is your first time running these containers, you will need to perform the following to setup the database:
+If this is your first time running these containers, you will need to run the following commands to setup the database:

 ```
-docker-compose run web rake db:setup
+docker-compose run web rake db:create docker-compose run web rake db:migrate
 ```
 This will create and migrate all databases in `config/database.yml`.